-The coastal zone of Bangladesh experiences extensive ecosystem degradation.
-Some of the interventions to cause degradation are: drainage for agriculture; dredging and canalization for navigation and flood protection; filling for solid waste disposal; land use for commercial, industrial or residential purposes; conversion of land for aquaculture; construction of dykes for flood control and irrigation; discharge of pesticides and herbicides; domestic and industrial waste; agricultural runoff and sediment; deep channels and other structures; hydrological alternation by canals; roads and other structures; and subsidence due to extraction of groundwater.
+Ecosystem degradation is a major threat to the coastal zone of Bangladesh.
+Such degradation results mainly from the following interventions: drainage for agriculture; dredging and canalization for navigation and flood protection; filling for solid waste disposal; land use for commercial, industrial or residential purposes; conversion of land for aquaculture; construction of dykes for flood control and irrigation; discharge of pesticides and herbicides; domestic and industrial waste; agricultural runoff and sediment; deep channels and other structures; hydrological alternation by canals; roads and other structures; and subsidence due to extraction of groundwater.

-Although the rate of destruction of mangroves is less as compared to the overall destruction of forests, comparison of aerial photographs from mid-eighties to early nineties shows destruction at annual rate over 2,000 ha (UNEP website).
-Factors responsible for the destruction of the mangrove forests are the removal of forest products for fuel, high pressure of grazing, haphazard fishing activities, human settlement, salt production and shrimp farming.
+Although the rate of destruction of mangroves is less compared to the overall destruction of forests, comparison of aerial photographs from mid-eighties to early nineties shows destruction at an annual rate of over 2,000 ha (UNEP website).
+Factors responsible for the destruction of the mangrove forests are the use of forest products for fuel, high pressure of grazing, haphazard fishing activities, human settlement, salt production and shrimp farming.
 Some initiatives have been taken for conservation and restoration of the ecosystems.
 But these are not linked with livelihoods of traditional users.
-Comprehensive ecosystem management plan does not exist.
+Absence of comprehensive ecosystem management plan contributes to the deterioration of the situation.